GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Conclusion

 \section{Conclusion}

 This paper introduces GMSA, a context compression framework based on an encoder-decoder structure.
-It effectively and efficiently learns summary vectors and bridges the significant gap between the semantics representation of different layers via group merging, and a layer semantic alignment (LSA) module.
-GMSA first undergoes autoencoder training to ensure that the generated soft tokens contain complete semantics, and then adapts to downstream tasks through knowledge extraction fine-tuning (KEFT).
-Experiments demonstrate that GMSA converges quickly, can stably converge even with random sampling compression rates for each sample and using only a few encoder layers, and has excellent context restoration capabilities.
+It effectively and efficiently learns summary vectors and bridges the significant gap between the semantics representation of different layers via group merging, and a Layer Semantic Alignment (LSA) module.
+GMSA first undergoes autoencoder pretraining to ensure that the generated soft tokens contain complete semantics, and then adapts to downstream tasks through fine-tuning.
+Experiments demonstrate that GMSA has excellent context reconstruction capabilities.
 It outperforms existing baselines by a large margin in downstream tasks, paving the way for the efficient application of LLMs.